-- For patients who typically use alone, recommend www.neverusealone.com or the 1-800-484-3731 hotline to prevent unintentional overdose. - Discuss sterile injection practices to reduce transmission of bloodborne pathogens like HIV and hepatitis C, link with a syringe exchange program (if available), or prescribe insulin needles. - Recommend fentanyl test strips, if available. - Evaluate whether pre-exposure prophylaxis (PrEP) is indicated for HIV prevention.
+- For patients who use opioids alone, recommend www.neverusealone.com or the 1-800-484-3731 hotline to prevent unintentional overdose. - For those who inject, discuss sterile injection practices to reduce the transmission of bloodborne pathogens like HIV and hepatitis C; link with a syringe exchange program or prescribe insulin needles. - Recommend fentanyl test strips, if available. - Evaluate whether pre-exposure prophylaxis (PrEP) is indicated for HIV prevention.